icub-tech-iit/documentation/docs/icub_operating_systems/pc104/icub-live-32bits.md

 - Clone the repository: `git clone https://github.com/icub-tech-iit/icub-os-files.git`
 - Go to the folder containing our scripts: `cd icub-os-files/scripts/icub-live`
 - Make the scripts executable: `chmod u+x ./*.sh`
-- Adapt the files for a 32 bits architecture based on [this PR](https://github.com/icub-tech-iit/icub-os-files/pull/4).
-Until the PR has been included in the scripts, you can do the changes manually, or cherry-pick the commit.
+- Adapt the files for a 32 bits architecture based on the changes pointed out from within [this PR](https://github.com/icub-tech-iit/icub-os-files/pull/4).
+To this end, you may cherry-pick the commit.

 # Build and flash the image
 From there, you can follow the procedure described at the bottom of [the iCub LIVE details page](./the-icub-live-details.md).
 In short: